Sauq/mcp-snippets/QuickPlay/README.md

 - This took me ages so if you could subscribe (https://www.youtube.com/channel/UCasgtGl0LX5gTgvVAFpvr5g) That would be great!
 I upload alot of MCP and other useful things!

 - Crediting would be nice but you dont have to!
+- If you get any erros with GuiClientMenu just remove everything to do with it.
+If you need further support DM Me on Discord: Sauq#6292

 ## Instrucions:
 - Put the QuickPlay folder with images in your client assets folder